-On 4 June, the Government announced a revised NZUP programme, with an investment programme of \$4.3 billion for Auckland compared to the \$3.5 billion in January 2020.
+On 4 June 2021, the Government announced a revised NZUP programme, with an investment programme of \$4.3 billion for Auckland compared to the \$3.5 billion in January 2020.
 The following table shows the programmes and delivery agencies for this revised programme.

-NZ UPGRADE PROGR AMME PROJECT DELIVERY AGENT PROJECT DESCRIPTION COST (\$ MILLION) Northern Pathway Waka Kotahi A fully separated pathway between Westhaven and Akoranga, including Te Ara Pae Moana (harbour bridge component) and land component between Sulphur Beach Reserve and Akoranga.
-785 Penlink Waka Kotahi A new two lane toll road between SH1 and Whangaparaoa Peninsula.
+PROJECT DELIVERY AGENT PROJECT DESCRIPTION COST (\$ MILLION) Northern Pathway Waka Kotahi A fully separated pathway between Westhaven and Akoranga, including Te Ara Pae Moana (harbour bridge component) and land component between Sulphur Beach Reserve and Akoranga.
+785 Penlink Waka Kotahi A new two lane toll road between SH1 and Whangaparāoa Peninsula.
 A separated, shared walking and cycling lane adjacent to the new State Highway will provide travel choice for those living in or visiting the peninsula.
-830 SOUTH AUCKLAND PA ACKAGE Wiri to Quay Park KiwiRail Works to add a third rail line between Wiri and Westfield, along with associated junction improvements, to increase rail capacity between Wiri and Quay Park, reducing congestion for both passenger and freight services.
+Penlink will also support safer and more reliable public transport services to and from the peninsula.
+830 SOUTH AUCKLAND PAC CKAGE Wiri to Quay Park KiwiRail Works to add a third rail line between Wiri and Westfield, along with associated junction improvements, to increase rail capacity between Wiri and Quay Park, reducing congestion for both passenger and freight services.
 318 Papakura to Pukekohe Electrification KiwiRail Electrification of the track between Papakura and Pukekohe to allow electric services at up to six trains per hour in each direction.
 375 Drury Stations KiwiRail Funding for three new railway stations in Drury (two) and Paerata.
-495 State Highway 1 Papakura to Drury South Stage One Waka Kotahi Improvements on State Highway 1 from Papakura to Drury, widening the highway to three lanes in each direction to provide better travel time reliability, and adding a shared path.
-655 Mill Road safety improvements and local infrastructure investment in Drury network Waka Kotahi A two-lane upgrade to Mill Road between Flat Bush and Alfriston tying into the existing urban Redobut Road dynamic lanes.
+495 State Highway 1 Papakura to Drury South Stage One Waka Kotahi Improvements on SH1 from Papakura to Drury, widening the highway to three lanes in each direction to provide better travel time reliability, and adding a shared path.
+655 Mill Road safety improvements and local infrastructure investment in Drury network Waka Kotahi A two-lane upgrade to Mill Road between Flat Bush and Alfriston tying into the existing urban Redoubt Road dynamic lanes.
 There will also be targeted safety improvements between Alfriston and Papakura.
 Transport upgrades to release housing and local centres in Drury in a way that supports the government's decarbonisation goals.
 The projects to be considered will include regional cycleways, arterial corridors that provide direct walking, cycling and/or bus access to stations and projects within or crossing state highway corridors to help release additional housing in Drury West.
 874 TOTAL 4,332